-- This is a 3-year FAC calculation without a 10% cap.
-The monthly FAC in this example is \$4,334.40. - The FAC is the average of your highest years of salary consecutively earned.
-TRSL looks at your entire salary history. - This view is from "Account History" in Member Access .
+- The FAC is the average of your highest years of salary consecutively earned. - TRSL looks at your entire salary history.

 FAC: Example in Member Access

 DROP ELIGIBILITY: The first time you reach one of the following: 25 Years Age 55, 10 Years Age 60, 30 Years Any Age